What is Degenerative Disc Disease?

 The term “degenerative disc disease” can confuse many patients.
 While it sounds like it is a progressive disease, it is actually a description of the physical condition that is causing your pain.

 Discs in your spine provide cushioning for the bones around them making daily movement comfortable.
-When the discs begin to degenerate by tearing, it loses elasticity, density, and fluid volume.
+When the discs begin to degenerate by tearing, they lose elasticity, density, and fluid volume.
 The fluid inside the disc can seep out, resulting in a lower ability to absorb shock.
 This degeneration creates pain in your back and is shown as various symptoms.
 While degenerative disc disease can get worse over time, treatment and rest can lead to healing and improvement.

 Degenerative disc disease is often a result of aging.
 As people get older, there is less fluid in the discs, meaning they are not as capable of providing cushioning for the spinal column and nerves.
-You may also experience tears and cracks in the outer layer of the disc, allowing the fluid inside the disc to be forced out causing the disc to bulge or rupture.
+You may also experience tears and cracks in the outer layer of the disc, allowing the fluid inside the disc to be forced out causing the discs to bulge or rupture.

 Overweight people are more prone to degenerative disc disease because there is more pressure on their spines.
 An acute injury can also cause a tear in the outer portion of the disc causing the onset of degenerative disc disease.
 When degenerative disc disease persists, it can lead to other painful conditions including bone spurs, arthritis, nerve damage, and spinal stenosis.